 But due to so-called *technical* price reactions and other temporary aberrations in the market, as many as 85-90% of all futures traders have been known to lose over time.

 Considering these odds, you should be prepared to lose all your trading capital when you decide to speculate.
-Chances are you will not.
-But it is a distinct possibility.
+Chances are you will.

 Now, there are at least 3 reasons why these percentages should NOT sound as discouraging as they seem.